 Requirements for Applicants

-4. Arrive at your audition at least 15 minutes early to check in.
+3. Arrive at your audition at least 15 minutes early to check in.
 Present two contrasting monologues.
 You will have a TOTAL of two (2) minutes to complete both monologues, including any break in between.

 - Monologues must be memorized.

-- Monologues written by D. M. Larson are NOT advisable.
-Likewise, monologues from the following plays are historically overdone at OSAI auditions, and applicants are strongly discouraged from performing them: CSI Neverland, Our Town, and You’re a Good Man, Charlie Brown.
+- Monologues must be from published plays.
+Monologues from a monologue book, monologues published on the internet, and monologues written for film or TV are NOT recommended.
+Monologues written by D. M. Larson are NOT advisable.
+Likewise, monologues from the following plays are historically overdone during OSAI auditions, and applicants are strongly discouraged from performing them: CSI Neverland, Our Town, and You’re a Good Man, Charlie Brown.